-Alternative method to choose Scout locations 2 – Veristech
+Alternative Method to Choose Locations for Soil Scout Sensors – Veristech

-This above described method applies the basic cost saving philosophy of using smart techniques to decide a few points of high interest and then measuring those by sophisticated means.
-Which is exactly what Soil Scout does regarding the continuous monitoring of soil moisture and temperature conditions: choosing the essential locations based on vegetative observations and recommending those for Soil Scout sensor points.
+This above-described method applies the basic cost-saving philosophy of using smart techniques to decide a few points of high interest and then measuring those by sophisticated means.
+This is exactly what Soil Scout does regarding the continuous monitoring of soil moisture and temperature conditions: choosing the essential locations based on vegetative observations and recommending those for Soil Scout wireless sensor points.

 This summer we will be able to compare up to six different methods to define in-field zoning and bring our experiences to the benefit of our Soil Scout customers.
 The mapping is carried out in co-operation with the MIKÄ DATA research program at the Pori university center.

 Contact Soil Scout for more about soil monitoring in agriculture!